Johnny0121/README/README.md

 - :sunrise_over_mountains: Mountaineering and Bouldering
 - :tennis: Badminton

-I've got 5 League of Legends hardstuck MMR smurf accounts and suck at being imposter in Among Us.

 ## Where else can I go?
 - :iphone: I've got a personal website that you can check out at [johnny-le.me](https://www.johnny-le.me)